shueppin/AutoCrafter-Datapack/README.md

 This is a minecraft datapack which creates a block, that automatically crafts a selected item.
 This is for Minecraft Java Edition and it can be used in every gamemode without turning on cheats.

+The AutoCrafter is very useful for an automated farm.

+*Note:* At the moment it isn't possible to craft every item.
+More items will be added somewhen.
+Go <a href='AutoCrafter/craftable_items.txt'>here</a> for a list of all craftable items.

 **Content**
 - <a href='#installation'>Install the AutoCrafter</a>
 - <a href='#use-the-autocrafter'>How to use the AutoCrafter</a>
 - <a href='#add-a-crafting-recipe'>How to add your own crafting recipes to the AutoCrafter</a>

-*Note:* At the moment it isn't possible to craft every item.
-More items will be added somewhen.
-Go <a href='AutoCrafter/craftable_items.txt'>here</a> for a list of all craftable items.